 The reason for the 7.83 Hz frequency is that it takes time for the nerve cell to re-polarize (or reset) itself between its transmission of nerve signals.
 Minerals have to squeeze through little holes in the cell wall, and then return.
 This takes time.
 We have found that if we slow down the treatment to 7.83 times per second, it gives the nerves time to re-polarize and get ready for the next signal.

-A common TENS signal uses an unnatural, uncontrolled, simple signal 90 to 100 times per second precisely to stop the nerve from operating.
-This may temporarily give some pain relief, but can cause more numbness, and can permanently damage the nerve cell possibly resulting in permanent paralysis.
+A common TENS signal uses an unnatural, uncontrolled, simple signal (square wave) 90 to 100 times per second precisely to stop the nerve from operating.
+This may temporarily give some pain relief, but can cause numbness, and may permanently damage the nerve cell resulting in permanent paralysis.

 In effect, the ReBuilder acts like a pacemaker works for your heart's electrical signals.
 If the pacemaker does not send exactly the right signal, then the four chambers of the heart may not pump in the right order and if the signal is too fast or too slow, the heart stops.
 So, too, the ReBuilder's precisely controlled waveform coaxes your nerves to transmit their signals in the proper order.

-Although essentially similar to TENS relative to the FDA's regulations, the ReBuilder's signals are vastly more controlled and precise.
+Although designated as a TENS relative to the FDA's regulations, the ReBuilder's signals are vastly more controlled and precise.

 You can think of the ReBuilder as a pacemaker for your nerves.